From the site

-The hotel is located in central Alta – the gateway to the Finnmark region, where you can combine an arctic experience with a modern and comfortable hotel stay.
+Scandic Alta is located in central Alta, the gateway to the Finnmark region, and combines an arctic experience with a modern and comfortable hotel stay.

-This is Narvik’s most modern hotel, one of the tallest buildings in northern Norway and offers a stunning view of central Narvik, the Ofotfjorden and the surrounding mountains.
+Scandic Narvik is one of Narvik’s most modern and tallest buildings in northern Norway and offers a stunning view of central Narvik, the Ofotfjorden and the surrounding mountains.

 Mosjøen (Traditional) - Norway

 The traditional Fru Haugans Hotel is in a picturesque location.
 It offers all the comforts of a modern hotel and is characterised by excellent personal service.